 - In some cases, disability

-Many surgical options for treating spine and marginal bone spurs often involve painful and lengthy recovery processes, but with the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute, you can experience relief from the pain of spine bone spurs much more quickly, with a faster recuperation period and lower infection rates than many other treatments.
-To learn more about our innovative procedures and top-of-the-line surgical centers, or for a complimentary MRI or CT scan review, contact us today.
+Many surgical options for treating spine and marginal bone spurs involve painful, lengthy recovery processes.
+But, the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute can help relieve the symptoms of spinal osteophytes much more quickly, with less arduous recuperation periods and lower infection rates than traditional open spine surgery.
+For more information about our innovative procedures and to schedule a complimentary MRI or CT scan review, contact us today.